Agent

 Agent Registry

-agex automatically registers all agents in a global registry to enable inter-agent communication.
-For testing, use clear_agent_registry()
+agex registers all agents in a global registry for inter-agent communication.
+For testing, clear the registry between tests:

 from agex import clear_agent_registry